KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 );
 ```

+This can be generalised as a function which accepts any two arrays and values
+to apply the same constraint for other categories and items.

 ### Items Beside Each Other at the Table

 Another large amount of clues in this riddle are in the form of statements such